About Hand Ciphers

 Ciphers that are based purely on transposition reveal statistical information when subjected to letter frequency analysis.
 Breaking up or fractionating letters before moving them around improves the security of a cipher considerably.
 A simple matrix can break up letters into a horizontal and vertical coordinate.
 This Polybius square is the easiest way to apply fractionation on plaintext.
 A scrambled alphabet can be used to complicate the matrix.
 Of course, fractionation offers no cryptographic strength unless combined with other techniques.

 The Polybius square on itself is a very weak mono-alphabetic substitution cipher.
-The Russian Nihilist cipher used a keyword scrambled Polybius square where the plaintext digits were added to a fixed number of digits, derived by a keyword from the square.
+The Russian Nihilist cipher used a keyword scrambled Polybius square where the plaintext digits are added to a fixed number of digits, derived by a keyword from the square.
 It was basically a pimped Vigenère encryption and simple to break.
-Fractionation sould only be used in combination with other techniques.
+Fractionation should only be used in combination with other techniques.
 Always fractionate the letters before transpositioning them, preferably an irregular fractionation followed by a double (disrupted) transposition.
 This combination is one of the strongest manual ciphers.

 An important Russian improvement to the fractionation of the Nihilist cipher is the straddling checkerboard.
 Letters in a normal matrix are broken up into ever equal parts.
 The checkerboard however produces a most irregular pattern.
 Some letters are represented by one digit, others by two digits.
 By assigning the most frequent letters to one-digit values the resulting ciphertext will be smaller than a normal Nihilist cipher.
 Also, the irregular pattern of digits makes it much more difficult to retrieve the matrix combinations.
 As a further complication one could fill the matrix with a scrambled alphabet instead of the default alphabetic sequence.

 The combination of fractionation and transposition proved to be very secure.
 A good example of such a combination is the VIC Cipher with double transposition and straddling checkerboard, used by Russian intelligence during the Cold War.
 The cipher resisted all cryptanalytic attacks for several years until the Soviet agent who used it defected to the United States.

 A straddling checkerboard matrix, with one-digit values optimized for the English language: